Missouri’s Cellphone-Use & Texting-While-Driving Laws

 Read about Missouri’s distracted driving laws and the costs of a violation.

-Missouri's distracted driving law contains a number of exceptions that apply to underage and commercial drivers alike.
-These drivers are permitted to use electronic devices:
+Missouri's distracted driving law contains many exceptions.
+These exceptions permit drivers to use electronic devices:

 • while lawfully parked or stopped